trollLemon/CPlus-palette/README.md

 # CPlus-palette
 Command line utility that generates a color palette based on an image inputted by the user.
-The amount of colors can also be specified.

 # Usage

-The program has two inputs, a path to an image file, and how many colors you want in your palette.
+The program has two inputs, a path to an image and how many colors you want in your palette.

 For example: